In what products does Fazer use palm oil?

 2. Mass balance supply chain system if segregated palm oil is not available taking availability, quality and market conditions into account.

-3. Book & Claim / GreenPalm certificates in the most complex palm oil derivatives that are not available as segregated or mass balance.
+3. Book & Claim / Smallholder or GreenPalm certificates in the markets and products where segregated palm oil is not available.

 This means that Fazer will continue using certified sustainable palm oil but improve traceability by increasing the purchases of certified segregated and mass balance palm oil instead of GreenPalm certificates.